-The Aviva Foundation was established to enable Aviva to make good use of its assets, for public benefit, aligned to Aviva’s purpose, values and expertise.
+The Aviva Foundation was established to enable Aviva to make good use of its assets, for the public benefit, aligned to Aviva’s sustainability ambition, values and expertise.
 The Foundation is funded by Aviva’s dormant assets from the shareholder registry and donations from the Aviva business.

 Since its set up at the end of 2018, the Aviva Foundation has committed more than £7 million in grants, supporting organisations in the UK and internationally, making a positive impact for Aviva’s customers, communities and climate.